sc010575/TopMovies/README.md

 # TopMovies
-Fetch the top 20 most popular movies from the API
+Fetch the top 20 most popular movies in UK from the API

 # Project Scope

 Cache the API response locally on the device